 Of course, this has been both a blessing and a curse.
 Blessed with vast natural resources that normally accompany such beauty.

-But the curse of exploitation and development threatens the very existence of these lands.
-As well as people pouring in from other places.
+But the curse of exploitation, development and over-crowding threatens the very existence of these lands.
+As do people continuing to pour in from other places and deciding to stay.

 It's an often bitter fight between those wanting to preserve them and those seeking to profit from them.

-As you might expect, The last person that arrived wants to close the door behind them.
+As you might expect, the last person that arrives wants to be the one who closes the door behind them.

 They want to keep many of the Utah travel secrets just that.
 Secrets.
-Well, it's "too late baby" as Carol King so awesomely put it.
+Well, it's "too late baby" as a lady named Carol King so awesomely put it.

 This online guide wasn’t created by a faceless corporation.
-Or the state.
-Or even the state visitor's bureau.
+Or the state visitor's bureau.

 Sure.
 This guide will tell you about the usual tourist attractions in Utah.
 But it’ll cover much more.

 I’ve hunted and fished these lands.
 Camped in them.
 Photographed them.
 Hiked through them.
-Eaten in restaurants here.
+Watched all the sports teams ... pro and college ... here for more than 40 years.

 You'll see photos here.
 Lots of them.
 Photos will often tell a story far better than words.
 But that depends on who's writing those words.